Indian Health Service (IHS), HHS.

 Safeguards apply to records stored on-site and off-site.

 1. Authorized Users: Access is limited to authorized IHS personnel, volunteers, IHS contractors, subcontractors, and other business associates in the performance of their duties.
-Examples of Start Printed Page 1629authorized personnel include: medical records personnel, business office personnel, contract health staff, health care providers, authorized researchers, medical audit personnel, health care team members, and legal and administrative personnel on a need to know basis.
+Examples of authorized personnel include: Medical records personnel, business office personnel, contract health staff, health care providers, authorized researchers, medical audit personnel, health care team members, and legal and administrative personnel on a need to know basis.

 4. Implementing Guidelines: HHS Chapter 45-10 and supplementary Chapter PHS.hf: 45-10 of the General Administration Manual; HHS, “Automated Information Systems Security Program Handbook,” as amended; HHS IRM Policy HHS-IRM-2000-0005, “IRM Policy for IT Security for Remote Access”; OMB Circular A-130 “Management of Federal Information Resources”; HIPAA Security Standards for the Protection of Electronic Protected Health Information, 45 CFR 164.302 through 164.318; and E-Government Act of 2002 (Pub.
 L. 107-347, 44 U.S.C.
 Ch 36).

 Patient listings which may identify individuals are maintained in IHS Area and Program Offices permanently.
-Inactive records are held at the facility that provided medical, health and billing services from three to seven years and then are transferred to the appropriate FRC.
+Inactive records are held at the facility that provided health and billing services from three to seven years and then are transferred to the appropriate Federal Records Center (FRC).
 Monitoring strips and tapes (e.g., fetal monitoring strips, EEG and EKG tapes) that are not stored in the individual's official medical record are stored at the health facility for one year and are then transferred to the appropriate FRC.
 (See Appendix 2 for FRC addresses).
 In accordance with the records disposition authority approved by the Archivist of the United States, paper records are maintained for 75 years after the last episode of individual care except for billing records.
 The retention and disposal methods for billing records will be in accordance with the approved IHS Records Schedule.
-The disposal methods of paper medical and health records will be in accordance with the approved IHS Records Schedule and National Archives and Records Administration (NARA).
+The disposal methods of paper medical and health records will be in accordance with the approved IHS Records Schedule.
 The electronic data consisting of the individual personal identifiers and PHI maintained in the RPMS or any subsequent revised IHS database system should be inactivated once the paper record is forwarded to the appropriate FRC.

 Requests by Mail: Written requests must contain the name and address of the requester, his/her date of birth and at least one other piece of information that is also contained in the subject record, and his/her signature for comparison purposes.
 If the written request does not contain sufficient information, the System Manager shall inform the requester in writing that additional, specified information is required to process the request.